english-blog/english-blog.github.io/_posts/2014-01-21-intermittent-fasting-simple-way-to-lose-weight.md

 4) **I generally get hungry at night.
 What should I do?**
 Go to bed early.
 Eat a heavy last meal (within that 8-hour feeding window).
 If you wake up, see if drinking a lot of water satisfies your hunger.
 Otherwise, the same 50-calorie rules apply here.
 It may take a while for your body to adjust to this feeding style.

-Does anyone want to try this Intermittent Fasting for a few months?.
+Does anyone want to try this Intermittent Fasting for a few months?